Streaming SQL

 -

-Syntax Parser (Parser): Lexical analysis, syntax analysis to parse SQL text into an abstract syntax tree (AST), semantic analysis, type inference, and checking.
-Produces Logical Plan.
+Syntax Parser: Performs lexical analysis, syntax analysis, and parses the SQL text into an abstract syntax tree (AST), followed by semantic analysis and type inference.
+Produces a Logical Plan.

 -

-Query Optimizer (Optimizer): Transforms the plan through rules and finds the best plan based on the cost model.
+Query Optimizer: Transforms the plan through rules and finds the best plan based on a cost model.

-- RBO: Rule-Based Optimizer, optimizes based on the SQL statements issued by the user, mainly by changing the SQL, such as the execution order of SQL clauses.
-Common optimizations include predicate pushdown, field filtering pushdown, constant folding, index selection, join optimization, etc.
+- RBO: Rule-Based Optimizer.
+Optimizes based on the SQL statements submitted by the user, primarily by rewriting SQL — for example, adjusting the execution order of SQL clauses.
+Common optimizations include predicate pushdown, field filter pushdown, constant folding, index selection, and join optimization.

-- HBO: History-Based Optimizer, an optimizer based on historical data.
+- HBO: History-Based Optimizer.
+Optimizes based on historical execution data.

 -

-Generate DAG Diagram: The DAG describes the specific mapping of the execution plan to the physical distributed cluster.
-Based on the execution plan, distributed execution reflects the materialization of the execution plan to the distributed system, with features such as concurrency, data transmission methods, ensuring orderliness and reliability.
+Generate DAG: The DAG describes how the execution plan maps to the physical distributed cluster.
+It reflects the materialization of the execution plan onto the distributed system, capturing properties such as concurrency and data transfer methods, while ensuring ordering and reliability.

 -